Microbial community and hemorrhoids

 What_are_hemorrhoids_and_which_causes_and_risk_factors_favor_them

-How do hemorrhoidal complaints arise?
+How do hemorrhoidal complaints develop?

 The main causes can be summarized functionally: